- 1 Description

 - Jab may be used as many times per round as the brawler has attacks, as long as he has a valid target each time, and he gains the ten feet of movement each time it is used.

 - At 1st level, the brawler may use Cross as a melee attack against a target within reach.
 If the attack hits, it deals 2d8 points of damage plus the brawler's Brutish Strength bonus.
 This damage increases to 3d8 at level 8 and 4d8 at 15th.
 This attack may be used multiple times per round if the brawler has enough actions/attacks to do so.
 This attack may also be used when the brawler makes attacks of opportunity.

 - At 5th level, the brawler may use Haymaker as a melee attack against a target within reach.
 If the attack hits, it deals damage equal to the amount listed in the table above, plus the brawler's Brutish Strength bonus, as with all his melee attacks.
-This attack may not be used more than once per round (see 'Ground and Pound' and 'Punishing Counterstrikes' for exceptions), and this use must be declared before the attack roll is made.
+Haymaker may only be used once per round (see 'Ground and Pound' and 'Punishing Counterstrikes' for exceptions), and this use must be declared before the attack roll is made.
 Abilities which grant additional attacks, such as Cleave or Whirlwind Attack, when led off with Haymaker, may not deal additional instances of Haymaker, but instead use Cross attacks on the secondary bonus strikes.

 - At 11th level, the brawler may use Counterstrike instead of Cross for his attacks of opportunity.
 If Counterstrike hits, it deals damage equal to the amount listed in the table above, plus the brawler's Brutish Strength bonus.
 This attack may only be used for attacks of opportunity, and may not be used as part of a normal attack action.
 It may be used as many times per round as the brawler's available opportunity attacks (typically 1, unless he has combat reflexes).